Here is one of Daves paychecks from Shelby American Inc

 write to their friend as well so Sherry helped the kids with their letters but didn't have time for her own that day.
 Dave MacDonald,

-month after Dave's death Sherry sat down to finish her letter to Glenn who was back in the hospital.
+A month after Dave's death Sherry sat down to finish her letter to Glenn who was back in the hospital.
 Three days later however Glenn

 Fireball Roberts died and the letters were never mailed.
+RIP Glenn & Dave.

 Richie's letter, along with his favorite good luck charm that he wanted Fireball to have.